coinstopio/coinstopio.docs/docs/Ledger/LedgerTools/WindowsHello.md

 # Windows Hello

-Install the Ledger Hello application on your Windows computer to unlock your Windows account using the Hello app on your [Ledger Nano S](https://www.ledgerwallet.com/products/ledger-nano-s) or [Ledger Bue](https://www.ledgerwallet.com/products/ledger-blue) device.
+Install the Ledger Hello application on your Windows computer to unlock your Windows account using the Hello app on your [Ledger Nano S](https://coinstop.io/products/ledger-nano-s) device.

 ## Setup instructions

-Step 1.
-Set a PIN code
+### Step 1.
+Set A PIN Code

 First you need to set a PIN code as an additional login method for your Windows account.